 Exploring San Francisco by bike is one of the best ways of discovering the city like a local.
-Even though all of our tour guides are 100% local — sometimes you just want to choose-your-own-adventure.
-That’s why we publish a new DIY San Francisco Tour every week!
+Even though all of our tour guides are 100% local, sometimes, you just want to choose-your-own-adventure.
+That’s why we like to share DIY San Francisco Tours!

 Even if you’re exploring around town by foot or by bike, here’s what to grab to create a perfectly selected Ferry Building picnic to sample tastes from across the San Francisco Bay.